Saily vs Airalo – Which eSIM service is right for you?

 I did my original testing of Airalo’s eSIM app back when my family was exploring the Galapagos Islands and I found the app to be extremely user-friendly to set up.
 It was as simple as downloading the app, setting up an account, and selecting the plan that I wanted.

-Airalo’s website states that it offers eSIM plans in over 200 different countries and regions around the world, which is particularly impressive considering that there are only 195 countries in the world.
-You would think that this means that Airalo would work literally anywhere, but alas that is not the case.
-A careful look through the supported countries shows that there are actually quite a few countries where Airalo won’t work, including a good number in Africa.
-The extra “countries” are places like Greenland, which is part of Denmark, but needs a separate eSIM.
+A careful look through the supported countries shows that there are quite a few countries where Airalo won’t work, including a good number in Africa.
+The extra “countries” are places like Greenland, which is technically part of Denmark, but still needs a separate eSIM.
 Still, the vast majority of places are covered.

 If you’re curious if your place is covered, you can do a quick search below.